Skip to main content

 Written by Jennifer

 Fans spend only about 5 minutes on OF (source), so it's crucial to grab their attention straight away and start chatting.
+Additionally, the Nudge feature is currently being rolled out in phases to ensure platform stability.
+Access is gradually provided based on backend readiness, and the feature is available only for premium accounts once enabled.

 1. Segment your audience

 Before setting up your Nudge, define who should receive the message.
+For example, you can target 'Online Fans' paired with specific segments like expired subscribers to ensure your message reaches a defined audience.

 1. Select a list or use smart filtering rules to target specific fans